HOA Technical Notes - Decoding

 Rapture3D

 One of the main feature of our Rapture3D software is a high quality Higher Order Ambisonic decoder.
-The same decoder is used in the game engine and the music playback engine.
-The idea is that you configure it once, and then everything "just works".
+The same decoder core is used in the Rapture3D game engine, music playback engine and professional studio plugins.
+With Rapture3D, the idea is that you configure it once, and then everything "just works".

-The "user" and "game" editions come with decoders for a collection of preset rigs that correspond to the standard Windows speaker layouts (such as stereo, 5.1, 7.1) and some variants (such as 3D7.1).
-These decoders are actually generated using the Rapture3D Decoder Generator, which is available directly in the "advanced" edition.
-This lets you set up decoders for fairly arbitrary speaker layouts.
+The "User" and "Game" editions of Rapture3D come with decoders for a collection of preset rigs that correspond to the standard Windows speaker layouts (such as stereo, 5.1, 7.1) and some variants (such as 3D7.1).

 Rapture3D uses some very sophisticated techniques for decoding, taking into account soundfield reproduction (which is a form of "acoustic holography"), wavefront curvature, psychoacoustic cues, HRTFs and more.
 It also supports HRTF-based headphone decoding, output for surround processors and crosstalk cancelled stereo.